laestrada/aws-data-feeds-kit/README.md

 # Data Feeds Kit
 Handy python tool for joining tables from AWS marketplace to get information on subscribers to aws marketplace products.
+Currently tuned for the Integrated Methane Inversion product.

 ## Requirements
-- Python 3.6+
+- Python 3.11+
     - pandas
     - boto3
 - AWS CLI with credentials configured for access to relevant S3 bucket